 This further level of casting and rehearsing is expensive but crucial to the smooth running of any opera company.

 Our conductors and directors need assistants in the rehearsal studio – to take notes, to remind them, to be fully engaged with the intense work at every level.
 This is the perfect environment for young aspiring musicians and theatre directors to watch and learn on the job.
-Again this costs money but an able assistant learning their craft can become a vital part of the production team all the developing their professional skills.
+Again this costs money but an able assistant learning their craft can become a vital part of the production team all the while developing their professional skills.

 The level of talent backstage in an opera house is awe-inspiring.
 Costumes, wigs, make-up, lighting, sound, scenery, props, special effects and more: they all need years of training and experience to produce at a high level.
 We will build a broad range of apprenticeships for the few months it takes to put the technical aspects of every production together.
 The acquisition of practical experience working alongside professionals is an invaluable step at the start of these careers.